Jacqui Roome - Psychotherapy & Counselling (MSc, UKCP accredited, MBACP, MSPTI)

 Please leave me a message by phone or email with your name and preferred number, and then I can call you back to talk at a time convenient to you.

-Sessions available all day, Monday, Thursday and Friday in Wollaton, Nottingham.
+Therapy sessions available all day, Monday, Tuesday, Wednesday and Thursday, in Wollaton, Nottingham.